 How to Systemise and Automate Your Client Onboarding Process

 Hey, I’m an OBM, so you can bet my client onboarding process is (mostly) automated!
-I am a big fan of automating just about anything as I have this vision of me sipping wine on a beach while money falls around me…unfortunately it doesn’t quite work like that!
+I am a big fan of automating just about anything as I have this vision of myself sipping wine on a beach while money falls around me…unfortunately it doesn’t quite work like that!

 Practical issues of money-raining beaches aside, let’s face it, as a business owner there are always other things to do and also, automating everything means you lose an element of the personal touch.
 I, therefore, tend to operate an 80/20 split approach across my business operations to ensure I factor in some personalisation.
-Plus, much as I hate to admit it, tech does sometimes go wrong, so it’s an effective form of quality control to have some manual intervention in there.

 Using CRM Software

 The heavy lifter here though is my CRM software, Dubsado.
 There are several on the market (Honeybook and 17hats are popular alternatives), but while there is an initial learning curve with Dubsado, I chose it because I think it has the most flexibility and can grow with me as my company does.
-You can read my recommendations for how to go about choosing systems and automation that fits your business here.
+You can read my recommendations for how to go about choosing systems and automation that fit your business here.

 That’s A Wrap!
 Creating a Stand-out Client Onboarding Experience

-A well thought out client onboarding process has the potential to set you head and shoulders above your competitors.
+A well-thought-out client onboarding process has the potential to set you head and shoulders above your competitors.
 Technically, most people’s contracts say nothing about the quality of client experience, so you’re not really failing to deliver if you have a less-than-stellar one.
 This means that for business owners that are snowed under, this is one of the things that gets pushed to the bottom of the to-do list and is therefore your opportunity to shine!

 Creating a top-notch client experience isn’t just about onboarding though, find out all my tips for doing the same for your offboarding process here!